-Kathua rape-murder case: A timeline of brutal case that shook the nation
+Kathua rape-murder case: A timeline of the brutal case that shook nation

 New Delhi, June 10: A local court here on Monday convicted six people accused in the rape and murder of an eight-year-old nomadic girl in Jammu and Kashmir's Kathua.
 Following is the timeline of the case that shook the nation: